Ichimoku Indicator

 - Hyo is the Japanese word/term for "chart"

 Thus, Ichimoku means, 'a glance at an equilibrium chart'.
-Ichimoku attempts to identify the likely direction of price and help the trader to figure out the most suitable trading time to enter or exit the market.
+Ichimoku attempts to identify the likely direction of price & help the trader to figure out the most suitable trading time to enter or exit the market.

 Calculation